psychoinformatics-de/knowledge-base/kbi/0018/index.rst

 The last part of the option name (``000mypreferredRIAstore``) combines a three-digit *cost* and an arbitrary name of the candidate.
 Clone candidates will be tried in the order of increasing cost.
-Note that there are some default candidates, including superdataset’s remote URL with submodule path appended, and submodule url stored in ``.gitmodules`` file (cost 500 and 600 respectively).
+Note that there are some default candidates, including the superdataset’s remote URL with submodule path appended, and the submodule url stored in ``.gitmodules`` file (cost 500 and 600 respectively).
 See `Prioritizing subdataset clone locations`_ chapter in the DataLad Handbook for more information.